Herbie001/cse15l-lab-reports/lab5.md

 break out of the conditional statement.

-# 4. Here is some details about the setup
+# 4. Information and details about the setup

 * File & directory structure needed: